 Enrollment Information

 Students must be officially enrolled in order to attend classes.
-Students on the waitlist for classes may attend those courses during the first week of the term to not fall behind in the coursework but should communicate with their instructor for permission to enroll.
+Students on the waitlist for classes may attend those courses during the first week of the term to not fall behind in the coursework but should communicate with their instructor for permission to enroll and must be officially enrolled to continue attending the class.

 Class Audits